-Did you pop the question over Christmas or New Year?
-If you did (and assuming your partner said yes!) then 2018 will mark the start of a very exciting chapter in your life.
-Whether you are intending a long engagement or otherwise planning the big day for later in the year, you should now consider the option of entering into a pre-nuptial agreement with your partner.
+Did you get engaged over the Christmas and New Year period?
+If you did then 2020 will mark the start of a very exciting chapter in your life.
+Whether you are intending a long engagement or otherwise planning the big day for later in the year, you may wish to consider the option of entering into a pre-nuptial agreement with your partner.
 Whilst the idea of signing a pre-nuptial agreement might not be a particularly romantic one, such agreements should be considered by all couples planning their wedding or civil partnerships.
 TSP can advise you on the issues to be considered in such an agreement and help prepare or review an agreement for you.

 - Buying a home or moving in with your partner

 Are you moving in with your partner this year or buying a property together?
 If so, then there will be a lot to organise and although we know that the last thing you really want to be thinking about is what you might do if things go wrong in your relationship at some point in the future, there are still some practical considerations you should address, particularly if you are unmarried.
 This is due to the fact that the law treats unmarried couples differently to married couples on relationship breakdown.
 There is no such thing as a common law husband or common law wife.
 Regardless of the length of your relationship, you will not acquire the same legal rights and responsibilities as a married couple or civil partners.
 This means that if you are buying a property together in joint names and one of you is contributing more than the other to the purchase, you should not only discuss this with your conveyancing lawyer at the time of purchase, but also consider entering into a Declaration of Trust to record how the property is owned and in what shares.